You are currently viewing KRA Citizen’s Service Delivery Charter

 • Post category:Blog on Tax

-• Post last modified:January 4, 2020
+• Post last modified:August 10, 2024

-• Reading time:9 mins read
+• Reading time:11 mins read

-What is the Charter?
+What is a Citizen’s Service Delivery Charter?

 Taxpayers remit taxes to the government while the government receives the taxes.

-The responsibility of collecting taxes involves implementing the tax laws, ensuring that the taxpayers submit tax returns, remit the correct amount of tax and at the right time.
+The tax commissioner is a corporate body responsible for collecting taxes on behalf of the government, and it is paid a commission for this work.
+Collecting taxes involves implementing tax laws and ensuring taxpayers submit tax returns and remit the correct amount of tax at the right time.

 Contents of the Service Charter

-This Service Charter covers services under Domestic Taxes and, Customs and Border Control.
+This Service Charter covers services under Domestic Taxes and Customs and Border Control.
 The Service Charter sets out:

 2. The cost of the services.